-Pathogens related to chronic endometritis have been detected to be out of normal range.
-Igenomix recommends normalizing these values before performing an embryo transfer to improve the chances of a successful pregnancy.
+DNA from potentially pathogenic bacteria related to chronic endometritis has been detected out of reference range in the endometrial sample.
+Igenomix recommends normalizing these values before performing an embryo transfer to improve the chances of a successful pregnancy according to scientific evidence (1,2,3).